yuanqing/sketch-plugin-helper/docs/1-motivation.md

 ---

-### 3. Performing common plugin tasks
+### 3. Common plugin tasks require boilerplate code

-Many common plugin tasks are not supported out-of-the-box by the Sketch JavaScript API.
+Many common plugin tasks are not supported out-of-the-box by the Sketch API.
 As a result, boilerplate code to perform these common tasks is duplicated across plugins.

 #### Solution